DeepanjanDG/DeepanjanDG/README.md

-- 👋 Hi, I’m Deepanjan also known as DocktrinDG
+- 👋 Hi, I’m Deepanjan also known as DocktrinDG.
-- 👀 I’m interested in ...
+- 👀 I’m interested in knowing the reson of our existance.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning coding,maths and a bit of everything.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me :
+- 📫 How to reach me : via space shuttle only.
 - 😄 Pronouns: lil bit weak in morden grammar
 - ⚡ Fun fact: they aren't that funny anymore.